goldsborough/algs4/quicksort/README.md

 Thereby can have quicksort move elements that are equal to the key into the middle, smaller values to the left and greater values to the right, like normal partitioning.
 Then, you only have to sort values between the beginning and the first equal value, and between the last equal value and the end.

-Sorting lower bound: If there are *n* distinct keys and the i-th one occurs x_i times, an compare-based asorting algorithm must use at least
+Sorting lower bound: If there are *n* distinct keys and the i-th one occurs x_i times, a compare-based sorting algorithm must use at least

 *lg(N!/(x_1! x_2! ... x_n!)) ~ -sum_{i=1}^{n} x_i lg(x_i/N)*